 Students finish the Bachelor cycle with a course on international business law and several elective courses (such as environmental law, competition law, legal skills for business people and advanced intellectual property law).
 All courses mentioned above feed into interdisciplinary projects.
 At the master’s level, there is an additional law core course on Data Protection and a portfolio of several elective courses offered in the different majors (intellectual property and open licences and Global Labor Law, among many others).

-A MSc Entrepreneurship and Innovation is designed to develop critical understanding and ability to reflect on the importance of entrepreneurial attitude in individuals and organizations.
+A Master in Entrepreneurship and Innovation is designed to develop critical understanding and ability to reflect on the importance of entrepreneurial attitude in individuals and organizations.
 Students in this program gain experience and skills on entrepreneurial decision-making, netwtorking, and team working.
 Using an action-based learning, the program offers courses on Technology Entrepreneurship and Business Development, Business Modelling, Design Thinking, Entrepreneurial Funding, and New Venture Creation.

 Students can practice their knowledge and learning through an 4 to 6 months internship in an existing business or developing their own venture.
-Graduates from the MSc Entrepreneurship and Innovation have career opportunities as entrepreneur, business consultant, business developer, and innovation manager.
+Graduates from the Master in Entrepreneurship and Innovation have career opportunities as entrepreneur, business consultant, business developer, and innovation manager.
 This Master is part of a double degree program with the Loughbourough University.

 A Master in Strategy and Digital Transformation is offered to students with a strong analytical background.
 It aims at equipping students with the digital technologies knowledge as well as the skills needed to design and lead digital transformation across functions, such as operations, customers and employees’ experience, and at the corporate level.